MSF-UK/HHOT-Handbook/README.md

-# -Hand Hygiene Observation Toolkit Handbook-
+# Hand Hygiene Observation Toolkit Handbook
 The Explanatory Handbook for the Hand Hygiene Observation Tool

 The Hand Hygiene Observation Toolkit (HHOT) enables users in the field to observe, record and share hand hygiene observations from medical facilities.
 A dashboard will allow analysis of data from across sites, providing information on hand hygiene compliance at facility and ward level.
 This information will inform decision-making and interventions at sites where hand hygiene can be improved.